DHTMLX/docs-spreadsheet/docs/api/spreadsheet_setformat_method.md

 ### Description

-@short: sets a specified format to the value of a cell
+@short: Sets a specified format to the value of a cell

 ### Usage